 Sure, style matters but the most important part of the process is finding the correct size.
-In a worst case scenario, you won’t even be able to mount them to your car.
+In a worst-case scenario, you won’t even be able to mount them to your car.

 But even if they do bolt on, the wrong size can mean your existing tires won’t fit, can completely change your suspension geometry, require rolling your fenders, or cause damage to your car while driving.

-Why Is It Important to Check Rim Size?
+Why Is It Important to Measure Rims?

-There are a few different reasons why it’s so important to check rim size, and they all revolve around fitting your car correctly.
+There are a few different reasons why it’s so important to check rim dimensions, and they all revolve around fitting your car correctly.
 With the wrong size rims, you might not be able to mount them to your vehicle.

 When you order a new set of tires you’ll need the correct tire size, most of which relates to the size of your rims.
-If you don’t know this size, you once again risk having a bad set up, have trouble installing and keeping your tire on the rim, or they will never be able to be mounted at all.
+If you don’t know this size, you once again risk having a bad setup, have trouble installing and keeping your tire on the rim, or they will never be able to be mounted at all.

 Luckily if you know how to tell what size rims you have and how to read wheel sizes, it’s a pretty easy problem to avoid.

-Reading Rim Sizes
+Reading Rim Dimensions

-Depending on which part of the world you live in, you’ll see people using different measurement units to when it comes to car wheels.
+Depending on which part of the world you live in, you’ll see people using different measurement units when it comes to car wheels.
 Whether you want to buy some rims or sell a set that you might have lying around, you’re going to want to know how the sizes are denoted.

-To know every important measurement on a rim, you’d need to look at a spec list that includes stuff like hub bore, back spacing, bolt pattern, PCD (Pitch Circle Diameter) and more.
+To know every important measurement on a rim, you’d need to look at a spec list that includes stuff like hub bore, backspacing, bolt pattern, PCD (Pitch Circle Diameter), and more.